what is val.

 Cost of Capital

-The discount rate is determined by the Cost of Capital which represents the return the investment is required to generate to justify the initial investment.
-It is a weighted average of the Cost of Equity and Cost of Debt.
-The Cost of Capital is decayed along with time as matured companies tend to approach an average discount rate.
+The discount rate is determined by Cost of Capital, representing the return required to justify the initial investment.
+It is a weighted average of Cost of Equity and Cost of Debt and decays over time as mature companies approach a long-run average rate.

-The Cost of Debt is the rate a company can borrow money long term today, reflecting both default risk and level of interest rates.
-Following Professor Damodaran's approach, Val computes synthetic ratings of companies using the Interest Coverage Ratio (EBIT / Interest Expenses).
+Cost of Debt reflects the long-term borrowing rate, including default risk and interest-rate conditions.
+Following Professor Damodaran's approach, Val computes synthetic ratings using Interest Coverage Ratio (EBIT / Interest Expenses).

 Growth

-Val gathers consensus growth estimates from various sources, however you are still encouraged to input your personal forecasts.
+Val gathers consensus growth estimates from multiple sources, while still encouraging personal forecasts.

-The final value of the firm is the total present value of future cash flows and the terminal value adjusted by any probability of failure, removing debt, minority interest, employee options and adding back cash and any non-operating assets.
+Final firm value combines the present value of projected cash flows and terminal value, adjusted for failure probability, debt, minority interest, employee options, cash, and non-operating assets.

 the inputs

-• Next Year Revenue Growth, Operating Margin and Compounded Annual Revenue Growth: The main inputs that should be altered.
-They represent the growth forecast of the company.
+• Next Year Revenue Growth, Operating Margin, and Compounded Annual Revenue Growth: The primary forecast assumptions.

-• Target Pre-tax Operating Margin: This represents the expected efficiency growth of the company.
-It is typically set to the industry average.
+• Target Pre-tax Operating Margin: Expected efficiency level, typically anchored to industry averages.

-• Year of Convergence for Margin: The time required to meet the target operating margin.
+• Year of Convergence for Margin: Time needed to reach target operating margin.

-• Probability of Failure: The probability that the company collapses.
-By default, it is calculated using the synthetic rating.
-Val assumes that only half of the book value is salvageable in the event of failure.
+• Probability of Failure: Default risk estimate.
+By default, Val derives this from synthetic rating and assumes 50% of book value is salvageable in failure.

-• Value of Options: Any employee options that should be accounted for in the final valuation.
+• Value of Options: Employee options to account for in final equity value.

-• Adjust R&D Expense: Following Professor Damodaran, Research and Development expenses should be capitalized as an asset instead of an expense.
-For more information see here.
+• Adjust R&D Expense: Following Professor Damodaran, R&D is capitalized as an asset rather than expensed.
+Learn more here.

 faqs